 - Condensed cream of chicken soup: this can be substituted with condensed cream of mushroom soup.

-- Sour cream: I like to use full-fat sour cream, but you can use reduced-fat or even greek yogurt if you watch your calorie intake.
-Sour cream definitely adds the most amount of calories to this dish.
+- Sour cream: I like to use full-fat sour cream, but you can use reduced-fat or even Greek yogurt if you watch your calorie intake.

-- Salt and pepper: this is up to your discretion and your taste.
-I really add a very little salt to this dish because the condensed cream of chicken soup is already quite salty.
+- Salt and pepper: I add very little salt to this dish because the condensed cream of chicken soup is already quite salty.

-- Parsley: not only is it very pretty to see the green specks on the otherwise very whitish-looking creamy pasta, but it also gives it a great fresh taste.
+- Parsley: not only is it very pretty to see the green specks on the otherwise very whitish-looking creamy pasta, but it also gives it a great fresh flavor.

 How To Make Chicken Tetrazzini